 The Pay It Forward Scholarship & Mentoring Program is a support & accountability program that ensures first-generation college students succeed.
 The program provides scholarship awards, life skills, mentoring, and accountability structures that increase the graduation and career placement success.

-The Pay It Forward Scholarship and Mentoring Program provides a $20,000 four-year scholarship at California State University, Monterey Bay, to local Monterey County, first-generation college students through private funds.
+The Pay It Forward Scholarship and Mentoring Program provide a $20,000 four-year scholarship at California State University, Monterey Bay, to local Monterey County, first-generation college students through private funds.
 Each scholar is mentored by a community leader who helps the student navigate the challenges of college life.
 In turn, the scholars must maintain a four-year graduation track and a 2.5 GPA.
-They “Pay It Forward” by mentoring a FCF participant, creating a cycle of local college students who are contributing to the community even as they study.
+The scholars “Pay It Forward” by mentoring a First Tee — Monterey County participant, creating a cycle of local college students who are contributing to the community even as they study.

 Since the program’s inception in 2008, a total of 3.4 million dollars in scholarships have been distributed with an additional $850,000 raised for future distribution to current students.

 - College Opportunity for First-Generation Students at CSUMB

 - Framework, & Monitoring

 - Paying It Forward by Providing Tutoring & Mentoring to Younger Students

 - Graduation Rates of More Than Five Times Their First-Gen Peers